RISC-V Supervisor Extension Overview

 Introduction

-This project aims to integrate the RISC-V “S” Supervisor Extension in to SoCET’s RISC-V processor.
-This project implements the base extension as outlined in the privilege specification, along with a translation lookaside buffer (TLB), hardware page walker (PW), and a virtually indexed, physically tagged L1 cache (VIPT L1$) to with the goal of running an operating system on the processor.
+RISCVBusiness supports the RISC-V “S” Supervisor Extension.
+We implement the base extension as outlined in the privilege specification, along with a translation lookaside buffer (TLB), hardware page walker (PW), and a virtually indexed, physically tagged L1 cache (VIPT L1$) with the goal of running an operating system on the processor in the future.

 Background